ptah/

 pub fn new(buffer: &'a mut [u8]) -> CursorWriter<'a> {

-CursorWriter { buffer, position: 0 }
+CursorWriter { buffer, cursor: 0 }

 }